Jalaj-Maheshwari/ATM-Machine-Simulation/README.md

 Java Swing Application

 A Java based mini-application which simulates the working of an ATM Machine.
-The project saw the use of Java Swing Functionality.
+The project was built using Java Swing Framework and mysql.